HOW TO LEVEL YOUR LAWN: A GUIDE

 • Eliminate extensive damage by removing or digging over the old lawn

-• When working, always wear personal protective equipment according to the operating instructions
+• How to level a lawn by hand: When working, always wear personal protective equipment according to the operating instructions

 Depending on whether you only need to repair smaller areas or level the entire lawn, you will need more or less heavy power tools and special tools.
 You don't have to buy them all: some machines and tools, such as a lawn roller, can be rented from local DIY stores or STIHL dealers.